-Racial profiling is an unlawful practice where police use a person’s race or ethnicity as reasonable suspicion that he/she committed a crime.
+Racial profiling is an unlawful practice where police use your race or ethnicity as reasonable suspicion that you committed a crime.
 A classic example of racial profiling is an officer pulling over a driver in a luxury car on suspicion of a car theft just because the driver is black.

 Racial profiling is a violation of both the:

 - Fourth Amendment right to be free from unreasonable searches and seizures, and

 - Fourteenth Amendment right to equal protection under the law5

 2. What are the remedies for police misconduct in Colorado?